 Every person has a unique bone structure and therefore each person has a unique ideal posture.
 We all have at least some minor asymmetries in the bones from left to right.
 If you look closely at a model skeleton you will notice that the ribs on the right side are not the same shape as the ribs on the left.
 You will also notice places where the spine curves from left to right.
 Bones are not made by machines like interchangeable pieces of Ikea furniture, they are shaped by years and years of an organic process of growth which responds to tensional and compressive forces.
 Such forces are bound to be different from side to side and therefore asymmetries are the rule not the exception.
 If the bones of your spine naturally tilt a little to the left near the sacrum, they will have to tilt back to the right at some point to keep the head over the pelvis.
 The resulting curvature is entirely natural and perhaps optimal for that particular person.
 Trying to straighten out the curves works against the grain of the bone, and is bound to cause unnecessary stress and tension.

 The same principles apply to the size of the forward/back curves in the low and upper back, which are very much determined by the shape of the bones, particularly the sacrum, whose shape varies markedly between different people.
-Believe me, you would easily recognize Jennifer Lopez by just looking at her skeleton.

 The bottom line is that ideal posture is different for everyone, so don’t rely too much on how your posture looks, judge how it feels.
 If it doesn’t feel natural, it won’t work.